 One you click this button your browser will open up.
-It is designed to browse whatever page you have open in FrontPage.
+It will be set to browse whatever page you have opened in FrontPage.
 You should get in the habit of frequently saving your revisions to your page and then previewing them in the browser.
+Be sure to save and preview I browser.
 It will automatically "refresh" your browser with the latest version of your page.